stitchdata/docs/_connect-files/api/documentation/api-form-properties.md

   - content: |
       Stitch connects to a large, diverse universe of applications and data warehouses, each of which is configured differently.

       The `properties` objects contain the properties necessary to create a source or destination object.
-These properties can also be found in the destination and source's report card `step: form`.

-      All properties should be sent as strings.
+      For sources, these properties can also be found in the source's report card `step: form`.

       {% include connect/api-endpoint-rollup.html type="form-property" %}